 Dear Family and Friends of ITAH,

-We are currently open with regular hours and doing everything we can to help pets feel better and help you navigate picking up prescriptions, food, and making appointments.
-Thank you for your patience and understanding.
+We are currently open with regular hours and doing everything we can to help your pets feel better.
+We value your kind words and are working hard to give the best care to your pet.

--In order to reduce the number of people and pets in the lobby, exam rooms and hospital, and to allow proper disinfection and cleaning, we will continue to offer alternating in-hospital appointments and curb-side appointments.
+-We are a Fear Free Certified Practice.
+To reduce the number of people and pets in the lobby, exam rooms and hospital, to accommodate the increased volume of pet’s needing care, and to allow proper disinfection and cleaning, we will continue to offer alternating in-hospital appointments and curb-side appointments.
 The Client Service Representative will let you know what type of appointment you are scheduled for.
-Again, thank you for your understanding.

 Updates Regarding Pets and People:

 Please visit AVMA.org or the CDC for the most current, accurate information regarding animal and people health.